City Expands Bikeshare Program and Pilots Dockless E-Scooters, Milwaukee, WI, 2021

 5 minutes Date Launched: Jun 1, 2021 Date Ended: Nov 15, 2021 Dates given are approximate.

 The City of Milwaukee has announced a significant expansion to its bikeshare system, Bublr, and its second pilot of dockless e-scooters.
 Bublr’s program will expand through the installation of 26 new docking stations and 250 new bicycles, 200 of which will be the system’s first electric-assist vehicles.
-Bublr’s expansion is supported through $1.9 million from the federal Congestion Mitigation and Air Quality Improvement (CMAQ) program.
+Bublr’s expansion is supported through a $1.2 million grant from the federal Congestion Mitigation and Air Quality Improvement (CMAQ) program.